Brand0nLe/GitHub-Repository-Explorer/README.md

 ## Disclaimer

-This project, GitHub Explorer, is a personal and educational endeavor.
+This project, GitHub Repository Explorer, is a personal and educational endeavor.
 It uses the GitHub REST API (https://docs.github.com/en/rest) to fetch and display data but is not affiliated with or endorsed by GitHub Inc. This project is purely for the purpose of practicing and developing my skills in front-end development, with a focus on React.js and TypeScript.
 It is also an exercise in learning to integrate and use third-party APIs.
 All repository information is provided by the GitHub REST API, and this application claims no ownership or responsibility for this data.

 ## Contact